> Quick Access Popup – Quick Introduction ( 5 min.)

-- Or, if you are a keyboard shortcut addict, press Windows + W.
+- or if you are a keyboard shortcut addict, press Windows + W.

 In the QAP menu, select your favorite folder, application or document.
 Quick Access Popup will instantly launch it!

 You are already working in a Windows Explorer and just want to change the folder in the current window?

-- Changing folders in file dialog boxes (Open, Save As, etc.) is also available if you enable this option (see Can I change folders in file dialog boxes?).
+Click the Middle Mouse Button while the mouse pointer is over the Explorer window (or press Windows + W while the Explorer window is active).
+In the popup menu, select the desired folder.
+Quick Access Popup will instantly navigate your Explorer to the selected folder!
+Changing folders in file dialog boxes (Open, Save As, etc.) is also available if you enable this option (see Can I change folders in file dialog boxes?).

 Now, you can’t resist to customize your popup menu?
 Adding your own folders, applications, documents, web links or FTP site is very easy.

 - Open the QAP popup menu (Middle Mouse Button or Windows + W) and choose the Customize menu.

 - In the Customize window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.